guywilson/ipaddr/README.md

 # ipaddr
-Get the external IP address of a linux machine on your network.
+Get the external IP address from a linux machine on your network.
 Typically run as a cron job.

-Only updates this repository's ip.addr file if the ip address has changed
+Uses upload.sh to upload the changed ip address file to an ftp server, credentials of the ftp server are held in a file called .credentials, with the following format:

+ftp_server:ftp_port:ftp_username:ftp_password

+Tip: Create the .credentials file from the root account with read/write from root only